aje220/OptiMOBO/README.md

 They are written so they can be used in any context.

 ##### Experimental Parameters
-Various experimental parameters can be set.
+Various experimental parameters can be customised.

 #### Requirements